 These turtles are the most commonly found species in Florida.
-They have a large, strong heads, which aids them in consuming hard-shelled prey.
+They have a large, strong head, which aids them in consuming hard-shelled prey.

-These turtles have reddish-brown shells and weigh between 200 to 350 pounds.
+These turtles have reddish-brown shells and weigh between 200 and 350 pounds.
 This sea turtle nesting season in Florida often occurs between April and September.

 Green (Chelonia mydas)

 These turtles have a more herbivorous diet, consuming mainly seagrasses and algae.
 Named for their green-colored fat, these turtles feature an oval, smooth shell.

 The Green turtles are also considered an endangered species, with their nesting season ranging from June to September.

 These turtles are the largest and most unique species found on Florida's beaches.

 With their rubbery, leathery texture, their shell is easily distinguishable from the other sea turtles.

 Weighing up to 2,000 pounds, these giants can be spotted during their nesting season from March to July.